Welcome to today's edition of the Rush 24-7 podcast.

 Saturday, Sunday, Monday, four days.

-Why did Good Morning America bury on their website till the second page, the twelfth paragraph, the good friend saying, Yeah, he didn't listen to political radio.
+Why did Good Morning America bury on their website till the second page, the 12th paragraph, the good friend saying, yeah, he didn't listen to political radio.

 He didn't like the news.